-By Robert G. Chadwick, Jr, Managing Member, Seltzer Chadwick Soefje, PLLC
+By Robert G. Chadwick, Jr, Managing Member, Seltzer Chadwick Soefje & Ladik, PLLC

 On May 12, 2016, OSHA published a Final Rule amending its recordkeeping regulations to include new electronic submission mandates for certain work establishments.
 This Rule was published at the same time as new anti-retaliation regulations explained in this blog’s May 12, 2016’s post entitled What Employers Need to Know About OSHA’s New Anti-Retaliation Regulations!
 The new electronic recordkeeping mandates will be phased in over two years.

 Which Work Establishments Must Comply With the Final Rule?

 The new electronic recordkeeping mandates apply to two groups of establishments:

 - An establishment with 250 or more employees; or

 - An establishment with 20-249 employees which is classified in an industry listed in Appendix A to the Final Rule.
 Appendix A lists 66 industries.

 The Final Rule mandates that establishments with 250 or more employees electronically submit injury and illness data they are already required to record on their onsite OSHA Forms 300, 300A and 301.
 See What Employers Need to Know About OSHA Injury/Illness Records Mandate, posted on March 14, 2016.
 The Final Rule mandates that a covered establishment with 20-249 employees electronically submit its OSHA Form 300A.

 How Will the Mandated Electronic Information be Submitted?